Go up

 2. Roman Theatre of Malaga

 Situated on the lower part of the Alcazaba hill, we find the Roman Theatre.
-It is the main monument that remains from Roman times and another of the must-see places in Malaga.
+It is the main surviving monument from the Roman period and another of the most important essential monuments to see in Malaga

 Built in the 1st century by order of the Emperor Augustus, it remained hidden for centuries until 1951, thanks to the construction of a new building, it came to light and became another of the city's tourist attractions.